 Parameter Description Encryption protocol No encryption: MPPE encryption is not applied.
 MPPE 40 128 bit: MPPE encryption with a 40-bit or 128-bit key is applied.
 MPPE 40 bit: MPPE encryption with a 40-bit key is applied.
 MPPE 128 bit: MPPE encryption with a 128-bit key is applied.
-MPPE encryption can be applied only if the MS-CHAP, MS-CHAPV2, or AUTO value is selected from the Authentication protocol drop-down list.
+MPPE encryption can be applied only if the MS-CHAP, MS-CHAPv2, or AUTO value is selected from the Authentication protocol drop-down list.
 Authentication protocol Select a required authentication method from the drop-down list or leave the AUTO value.
 Keep Alive Move the switch to the right if you want the router to keep you connected to your ISP even when the connection has been inactive for a specified period of time.
 If the switch is moved to the right, the LCP interval and LCP fails fields are available.
 Specify the required values.
-Dial on demand Move the switch to the right if you want the router to establish connection to the Internet on demand.
+Dial on demand For the PPTP, L2TP, and L2TP over IPsec types only.
+Move the switch to the right if you want the router to establish connection to the Internet on demand.
 In the Maximum idle time field, specify a period of inactivity (in seconds) after which the connection should be terminated.
 Static IP address Fill in the field if you want to use a static IP address to access the Internet.
 PPP debug Move the switch to the right if you want to log all data on PPP connection debugging.

-Figure 76.
-The page for creating a new PPPoE connection.
+Figure 78.
+The page for creating a new PPTP connection.
 The IPv4 section.